ddysher/ml-notes/cloud-core/istio/README.md

 [2017-08-08T00:22:56.671Z] "GET / HTTP/1.1" 200 - 0 558 105 0 "-" "curl/7.47.0" "cd30da12-ee24-9429-b188-2d494017c083" "service-two" "127.0.0.1:8080"
 ```

-Apart from the inject sidecar container, each pod also has init containers.
+Apart from the injected sidecar container, each pod also has init containers.
 One of them is used to
 enable core dump (debug); the other is used to transparently redirect all inbound and outbound traffic
 to the proxy.
 It is running as an init container because:
 - iptables requires NET_CAP_ADMIN.